-I love this cartoon… and anyone who has ever browsed the business section at a bookstore probably knows why.
+I love this cartoon… and anyone who has ever browsed the business section at a bookstore probably understands.
+There are countless books on Leadership, and I personally own quite a few.

 I think that the huge amount of available resources on the topic of leadership is very telling.